 Community HIV/AIDS Mitigation Officer

-Despite its small population, the Kingdom of Eswatini has the highest HIV/AIDS prevalence in the world.
-In 2003, Peace Corps reopened the Eswatini program to support with halting the spread of HIV/AIDS and combatting its impact on Eswatini society.
-Since then, the country has made strides in addressing the epidemic; HIV/AIDS prevalence is now stabilizing and the number of new infections among adults has nearly halved since 2011.
-This achievement was made possible by rapidly scaling up the number of people accessing antiretroviral treatment.
+Despite its small population size, the Kingdom of Eswatini (formally the Kingdom of Swaziland) has the highest HIV/AIDS prevalence in the world.
+In 2003, Peace Corps reopened the Eswatini program to focus on halting the spread of HIV/AIDS and combatting its devastating impact on the Eswatini society.
+Since then, the country has made significant strides in addressing the epidemic; HIV/AIDS prevalence is now stabilizing and the number of new infections among adults has nearly halved since 2011.
+This achievement was largely made possible by rapidly scaling up the number of people accessing antiretroviral treatment.

-However, the number of people living with HIV/AIDS in Eswatini means this is the country’s biggest public health concern.
-The good news is that the country is at a historic moment in their HIV/AIDS response.
-Eswatini has achieved HIV/AIDS epidemic control by ensuring that 95 percent of people living with HIV know their status, 95 percent of people who know their status access treatment, and 95 percent of people on treatment have suppressed viral loads.
+However, the huge number of people living with HIV/AIDS in Eswatini means this is still the country’s biggest public health concern.
+The good news is that the country is at a historic moment in their HIV/AIDS response., Eswatini has achieved HIV/AIDS epidemic control by ensuring that 95 percent of people living with HIV know their status, 95 percent of people who know their status access treatment, and 95 percent of people on treatment have suppressed viral loads across all ages, genders, and at-risk groups.
 Over the course of the next few years, the country is at its last mile of intensifying its efforts on the fight against HIV.
-Working in concert with the government, international and local organizations, Volunteers in Eswatini are collaborating on maintaining and improving the gains that the country has achieved particularly by keeping vulnerable groups at the center of HIV response.
+Working in concert with the government, international and local organizations, Volunteers in Eswatini are working toward maintaining and improving the gains that the country has achieved particularly by keeping vulnerable groups at the center of HIV response.

 Community HIV/AIDS Mitigation Officers support comprehensive HIV/AIDS prevention and mitigation activities by working with youth ages 9-24; this includes orphans, other vulnerable children, and out-of-school youth.
 Through the direct provision of health promotion, education, and referral services, Volunteers partner with clinics, community centers, and community-based health workers, utilizing evidence-based prevention and mitigation programming.
 Within community clinics, Volunteers will work to improve the supply chain process to deliver and manage commodities for HIV/AIDS.